xertji/titanic-survival-master/titanic-survival-master/README.md

 ## Pre-Processing of data

-  Detecting outliners and removing them since they can have significant effect in regression.
+  Detecting outliners and removing them by Turkey method since they can have significant effect in regression.

   Filling or removing missed values depending on availaility of data.